Sumukha1496/maskdata/README.md

 # Report Bugs
 Please raise an issue in github: https://github.com/Sumukha1496/maskdata/issues

+# Run Tests
+Below command will run mocha tests and also the test cases present in test.js file.
+Install all the dependencies using npm i before runnning the below command.
+> npm run test

 # Give a Star
 You can give a start at: https://github.com/Sumukha1496/maskdata/stargazers